pitosalas/cleancont/output/2022-01-22-6-tips-to-make-a-digital-portfolio-that-pops.md

 ---
 title: "6 Tips to Make a Digital Portfolio That Pops"
-subtitle: "[ 6 Tips to Make a Digital Portfolio That Pops](https://www.roberthalf.com/blog/writing-a-resume/3-d..."
+subtitle: "6 Tips to Make a Digital Portfolio That Pops"
 category: "149"
 tags: []
 date: "2022-01-22"